Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 However (and here’s the honest part):

-The schiacciata bread was quite tough and hard, which made eating it a bit of a struggle.
+The schiacciata bread is quite tough and hard, which made eating it a bit of a struggle.
 No matter how good the filling is, if the bread fights back, it takes away from the experience.
+So while we enjoyed the flavours, it's was quite the exercise for our jaws.
+We give at 3.5 out of 5.

 Around €50 per night, clean, comfortable, and perfect for explorers who just need a place to crash after long days of walking.